 Publication Procedure if the Newspaper Will Not Be Finalized for Printing Prior to the Time and Date of the Meeting.
 Notice of regular and special meetings shall be (1) posting on the newspaper's website, if available, and (2) posting on a statewide website, if available, established and maintained as a repository for such notices by a majority of Nebraska newspapers if no edition of a newspaper of general circulation within the school district’s jurisdiction is to be finalized for printing prior to the time and date of the meeting.

-Newspapers of general circulation in the district include the .
+Newspapers of general circulation in the district include the Crete News.
 Such notice shall contain a statement that the agenda shall be readily available for public inspection at the administration office of the school during the normal business hours.
 In addition, the superintendent is authorized, but not required, to publish the notice of any meeting on the school district’s website, posting in three prominent places within the school district, or by any other appropriate method designated by the board.

 In case of refusal, neglect, or inability of the newspaper to timely publish the notice, the school district will (1) post the notice on its website, if available, (2) request the newspaper submit a post on a statewide website, if available, established and maintained as a repository for such notices by a majority of Nebraska newspapers, and (3) post the notice in a conspicuous public place in the school district’s jurisdiction.
 The school district will keep a written record of the posting and the written request to the newspaper.